New Fashion trends and moraliy

 On the other hand, the basic definition of African Morality in fashion depicts that, there is no exposure of the body parts, either the cleavages, breast or the buttocks.
 Thus, Morality and fashion are like two sides of a coin that cannot be separated from each other.
 Till date a question still remain unanswered.
 The question is: How do we know a particular kind of fashion meets a particular moral standard?

-Even though designers are crazy thinkers who have abilities to create anything thinkeable.
+Designers are crazy thinkers who have abilities to create anything thinkeable.
 Their creativity is termed new fashion today and perceived as showcase of immorality even though morality can only be understood bythe standard of each culture and tradition.
+Morality is relative.

 In the western world, fashion has metamorphosed long time ago and their morality standard differs from that of Africans.
 In this scenario, we can say that, “One man’s meat is another man’s poison” because moral standard differs from one society to another.
 So, we cannot say that the entire new fashion trend is immoral but from where I come from and as a Nigerian, we can nail some fashion trends as immoral.